Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Finite presentability

 In \cite{FK}, Funar-Kapoudjian applied Theorem \ref{thm:brown} to the action of $\Bc_0$ on a modification of the so-called {\em pants complex} \cite{HT} of $\Sigma_0$.
 More concretely, they first consider a graph $\mathcal P_0$ whose vertices are (isotopy classes of) pants decompositions of $\Sigma_0$ which differ from the pants decomposition underlying the rigid structure in a finite number of curves.
 An edge of $\mathcal{P}_0$ is given by two pants decompositions that are related by an {\em elementary move}, meaning that they differ in exactly two curves, which intersect exactly once (resp. twice) if their union fills a one-holed torus (resp. a four-holed sphere); see \cite{HT} for details.

 Using the same proof of the main result of Hatcher-Thurston \cite{HT}, one deduces that the graph $\mathcal{P}_0$ is connected, and that it becomes a simply-connected 2-complex after gluing a 2-cell to every {\em triangle}, {\em square}, and {\em pentagon} of $\mathcal{P}_0$.
 However, it turns out that the action of $\Bc_0$ on $\Pc_0$ is not cocompact, as there are infinitely many $\Bc_0$-orbits of squares \cite[Proposition 5.4]{FK}; in particular, Theorem \ref{thm:brown} cannot be applied to this situation.
-In order to overcome this, Funar-Kapoudjian construct a modification of $\mathcal{P}_0$, called the {\em reduced} pants complex, by considering only two combinatorial types of squares.
-They then prove that $\Bc_0$ acts satistying all the hypothesis of Theorem \ref{thm:brown}, as desired.
+In order to overcome this, Funar-Kapoudjian construct a modification of $\mathcal{P}_0$, called the {\em reduced} pants complex, by considering only two combinatorial types of squares, and show that $\mathcal P_0$ is still simply connected.
+They then prove that $\Bc_0$ acts on $\mathcal P_0$ satisfying all the hypotheses of Theorem \ref{thm:brown}, as desired.

 In fact, a minor variation of the arguments in \cite{FK} serves to prove the following strengthening of Theorem \ref{thm:FK}, which will be crucial for us: